kago1988/dockerize-Flask-server/Readme.md

-# Encapsulate a Node.JS server in a docker container
+# Encapsulate a Flask server in a docker container

-This tutorial is inspired by fireship.io and shows how to encapsulate a NodeJS Server in a docker container.
+This tutorial is inspired by the YouTuber "Tech Primer" and shows how to encapsulate a NodeJS Server in a docker container.

 ## Git clone the application